SERVICE PARITY

 This section does not require a health insurance entity to provide coverage for healthcare services that are not medically necessary, unless the terms and conditions of an applicable health insurance policy provide that coverage.

-This section does not require a health insurance entity to provide coverage or reimbursement for healthcare services delivered by means of provider-based telemedicine if the applicable health insurance policy would not provide coverage or reimbursement for the same healthcare services if delivered by in-person means.
+This section does not require a health insurance entity to provide coverage for healthcare services delivered by means of provider-based telemedicine if the applicable health insurance policy would not provide coverage for the same healthcare services if delivered by in-person means.

 This section does not require a health insurance entity to pay total reimbursement for a provider-based telemedicine encounter in an amount that exceeds the amount that would be paid for the same service provided by a healthcare services provider for an in-person encounter.